1123/SpoolDirSourceConnectorJsonSchema/README.md

 ## Running the Demo

-* install the SpoolDir connectors: `install-spooldir-connectors.sh`
+* install the SpoolDir connectors: `./install-spooldir-connectors.sh`
 * start Confluent Platform: `./start-cp.sh`.
   If you want to run the connector against a secured Kafka cluster or against Confluent Cloud, you would need to adjust the connector